-"And yet, as a whole humanity is endlessly fascinated with it, and the distorted glory of dark minds, and the confrontation with death involved wherein.
+"And yet, as a whole, humanity is endlessly fascinated with it, and with the distorted glory of dark minds and the confrontation with death involved therein.
 How exactly do you believe criminology became a topic for study?"

 Riddle was scrambling his head.

-"I'm trying to indicate to you that your worldview is causing you unease, because you have conflicting sets of criteria," the other murmured, after a moment.
+"I'm trying to indicate to you that your worldview is causing you unease, because you have conflicting sets of criteria," the other murmured after a moment.
 "It is interesting that you said 'I didn't mean them.'
-You hold the world to a double standard where things you would forgive others for and would cry in outrage over, such as that a person with scars, be they physical or mental, cannot be beautiful when you can acknowledge them simultaneously as a sign of strength...and yet, you still say the words, which suggests to me that when you make that judgment you are not thinking of the world as a whole, of the ideas of damage and scars as beautiful, strong and powerful in their own right, but only in content with yourself.
+You hold the world to a double standard: there are things you would forgive others for and would cry in outrage over, such as that a person with scars – be they physical or mental – cannot be beautiful, because you can acknowledge them simultaneously as a sign of strength … and yet, you still say the words, which suggests to me that when you make that judgement, you are not thinking of the world as a whole, of the ideas of damage and scars as beautiful, strong, and powerful in their own right, but only in regards to yourself.
 You find your own damage and scars and mind repulsive."

 Harry opened his mouth to retort against that, furiously, only for it to dry up and for no words to come out.

-"And the fact that you're linked to this man and can emphasise with him, unwillingly, makes you...?"
+"And the fact that you're linked to this man and can empathise with him, unwillingly, makes you …?"

 "It makes it my business, not yours," he muttered, swallowing the last of his venison.
 "Do you bribe all your clients with lunch?"

 "Just the ones who look like they would appreciate a decent meal.
-Others get a rubix cube, or a pen or paper or whichever I think would aid them most.
-I've found a lot of people find it easier to have a talk if they have something else to concentrate on or do with their hands, to some extent," Riddle said, eyes gleaming with a mild amusement.
+Others get a rubix cube, or a pen and paper, or whatever I think would aid them most.
+I've found a lot of people find it easier to have a talk if they have something else to concentrate on or do with their hands, to some extent," Riddle said, eyes gleaming with mild amusement.

-He went to the door, stopping when it opened before he reached it, and Ron burst in, impatiently.
-Harry noted Riddle's eyes darken, just slightly.
+He went to the door, but stopped when it opened right before he reached it, Ron bursting in impatiently.
+Harry noticed Riddle's eyes darken, just slightly.

 Impolite to burst in?
 The man did seem to have a thing about proper manners.